xcart/xc5-manual/en/general_setup/new_upgrade.md

         *   If your store has any modified files, you will get a warning like this:
             ![]({{site.baseurl}}/attachments/ref_9raTXZPN/8_modified_files.png)

-    9. Click the **Install updates** button to run the installation of the update/upgrade.
+   8. Click the **Install updates** button to run the installation of the update/upgrade.
 Note that the button becomes active only after you have confirmed the creation of a backup.
         ![9_iconfirm_backup.png]({{site.baseurl}}/attachments/ref_9raTXZPN/9_iconfirm_backup.png)

 After the **Install updates** button has been clicked, the process will continue as follows:

    1. Pre-upgrade hooks are run.
-If there is upgrade from 5.0.14 to 5.1.3, then all the upgrade hooks - 5.1.0, 5.1.1, 5.1.2, 5.1.3 - will be run during this step.
+If the upgrade is going from 5.0.14 to 5.1.3, then all the upgrade hooks - 5.1.0, 5.1.1, 5.1.2, 5.1.3 - will be run during this step.
 In addition to that, all the modules' upgrade hooks will be run at this stage;

    2. Overwriting of files happens: new files are added, existing ones are overwritten, non-existent ones in new version are deleted;

    3. Post-upgrade hooks are run.
 The same process as with pre-upgrade hooks;

    4. Cache rebuild process;

    5. Post-rebuild hooks are run.
 The same process as with pre-upgrade and post-upgrade hooks;

    6. Update of language variables happens.
 Script will take all install.yaml files of modules + yaml file with language variables of the core (`<X-Cart 5>/sql/install.yaml`) and put the language variables from these files to the database;

    7. Upgrade is finished.

 ## Manual upgrade